douglasjunior/react-native-get-location/README.md

 ## Android post install

-For Android API < 23 you need to define the location permissions on `AndroidManifest.xml`.
+For Android you need to define the location permissions on `AndroidManifest.xml`.

 ```xml
 <!-- Define ACCESS_FINE_LOCATION if you will use enableHighAccuracy=true  -->